heinohen/tko_7095_i2hlt/mats.md

 * What is the probability of a particular output?
 * What is the probability of a state sequence _given_ output?

-In basic application to sequence labeling, the hidden states Y_i correspond to the labels (POS or NER tags for example) and the outputs X_i to tokens
+In basic application to sequence labeling, the hidden states $Y_i$ correspond to the labels (POS or NER tags for example) and the outputs $X_i$ to tokens

 Parameters can be straightforwardly set given annotated data